-In general though, there are a lot of variables and factors that can lead to high levels of acidity in our bodies, but the simplified version is that our cells contain minerals that in turn use electrolytes to help oxygenate or get rid of excess waste i.e. acidity.
-When we lack these minerals (calcium, magnesium, potassium and sodium), specifically in our kidneys, our bodies cannot deal with the excess acidity levels and in turn, our body develops a negative pH balance.
+In general, there are a lot of variables and factors that can lead to high levels of acidity in our bodies.
+But the simplified version is that our cells contain minerals that in turn use electrolytes to help oxygenate or get rid of excess waste, i.e. acidity.
+When we lack these minerals (calcium, magnesium, potassium and sodium), specifically in our kidneys, our bodies cannot deal with the excess acidity levels.
+Consequently, our body develops a negative pH balance.

-This may lead to a series of negative health issues both internally, externally and even mentally – but thankfully can be treated with natural products and through natural techniques.
+This may lead to a series of negative health issues internally, externally and even mentally.
+Yet thankfully it can be treated with natural products and through natural techniques.

-When the water is too acidic, the formation of algae and other bacteria starts to occur and this causes a build up of foreign organisms (which aren’t always good for you).
-On the flip-side, once a pool’s water becomes too alkaline the water begins to calcify which makes it cloudy and impure due to an excess of minerals.
+When the water is too acidic, the formation of algae and other bacteria starts to occur.
+This causes a buildup of foreign organisms which aren’t always good for you.
+On the flip-side, once a pool’s water becomes too alkaline, the water begins to calcify.
+This makes it cloudy and impure due to an excess of minerals.

-So if we want our bodies to run smoothly and effectively, it’s best for us to ensure that try our best to maintain a healthy pH balance over time as failing to do so can lead to a wide variety of health issues that could otherwise be easily avoided.
+So if we want our bodies to run smoothly and effectively, it’s best for us to maintain a healthy pH balance over time.
+Failing to do so can lead to a wide variety of health issues that could otherwise be easily avoided.

 — PH Balance Skincare (@phBalanceCare) August 29, 2017

-Just like our bodies have a natural pH balance, so to do our hair follicles and this helps them to remain healthy and strong over the course of our lives whilst preventing the buildup of fungi and bacteria that can ultimately lead to issues like inflammation and infections.
+Just like our bodies have a natural pH balance, so too do our hair follicles.
+This helps them to remain healthy and strong over the course of our lives whilst preventing the buildup of fungi and bacteria that can ultimately lead to issues like inflammation and infections.

-In general, our hair follicles have a more acidic base at around 4.5 – 5.5 on the pH level spectrum.
+In general, our hair follicles have a more acidic base at around 4.5 – 5.5 on the pH-level spectrum.
 This acidity is due to a thin layer of oil (sebum oil), salt and water that occurs on each hair follicle on our head which we refer to as the mantle.
-This mantle helps to keep our cuticles down and protects our hair from drying out or becoming frizzy and brittle – ultimately leading to breakage.
+This mantle helps keep cuticles down and protects hair from drying out or becoming frizzy and brittle.

-For a long time, I had been suffering from dry, frizzy hair.
-I tend to have naturally oily hair – so I found it strange that my hair was becoming so dry and brittle.
-For a while I blamed it on the weather and thought it had something to do with the hot, dry summer we had been experiencing.
+For a long time I was suffering from dry, frizzy hair.
+I tend to have naturally oily hair, so it was strange that my hair was becoming dry and brittle.
+For a while I blamed it on the weather and thought it had something to do with the hot, dry summer.

-It was after trying the third bottle of a different shampoo brand and getting the same results after a month of washing that I decided to do some research.
+But after trying the third bottle of a different shampoo brand and getting the same results, I did some research.

-It was then that I found out about pH balance and how it could affect the overall quality, strength and health of my hair over time.
-I immediately chucked out all my conventional shampoos and conditioners and started looking for products that were pH balanced to my hair.
+I found out about pH balance and how it could affect the overall strength and health of my hair.
+I immediately chucked out all my conventional shampoos and conditioners and started looking for products that were pH balanced.

-Since monitoring my own pH balance (as much as I can at least), I’ve seen tremendous changes not only in the quality, health and strength of my hair, but also my overall health in general.
-Once we manage to balance out our body’s pH level, we lay the foundation for a strong and functioning immune system as well as allowing our body’s to regulate itself and flush out toxins more effectively.
+Since monitoring my own pH balance (as much as I can at least), I’ve seen tremendous changes not only in the quality, health and strength of my hair, but also in my overall health.
+Once we manage to balance our body’s pH level, we lay the foundation for a strong and functioning immune system.
+We also allow our body to regulate itself and flush out toxins more effectively.

-This has a massive impact on the quality of our organ health (including our skin and hair) as well as our mental and emotional states and is the easiest way to ensure a healthy body and mind without the use of harmful pharmaceutical drugs or costly and dangerous surgeries.
+This has a massive impact on the quality of our organ health (including our skin and hair) as well as our mental and emotional states.
+It’s the easiest way to ensure a healthy body and mind without harmful pharmaceutical drugs or costly and dangerous surgeries.

-pH levels can affect many areas of your body, and it is advised to keep them in check so you know your body is functioning properly.
+pH levels can affect many areas of your body.
+It’s best to keep the levels in check so you know that your body is functioning properly.
 The pH scale ranges from 0-14.

 Each of us has a slightly different hair and scalp makeup.
 We eat differently, have a different genetic background, and come from different environments and locations.
 What works for you may not work for another.
 These factors change as well – and often.

-Hard and soft water also play a part in aiding or hindering the effects of the hair products you are using.
-It is best to aim for something that personally fits your hair and scalp, and so it isn’t uncommon for those interested in keeping their hair healthy to make their own concoctions at home.
+Hard and soft water also play a part in aiding or hindering the effects of hair products.
+It is best to aim for something that personally fits your hair and scalp.
+Therefore, it isn’t uncommon for those interested in keeping their hair healthy to make their own concoctions at home.
 When executed properly, a personal shampoo and conditioner can do wonders.
 They are also usually relatively cheap, since they are home made, and they can change the way you think about your hair’s health.

-The Right Hair Products Means the Right Hair Treatment
+The Right Hair Products Mean The Right Hair Treatment

-Many times, people may feel they are doing their hair a favor by buying some over-the-counter, store brand shampoo and conditioner, when in fact they are setting themselves up for scalp trouble.
+Many times, people might feel they are doing their hair a favor by buying some over-the-counter, store-brand shampoo and conditioner.
+Yet they are actually setting themselves up for scalp trouble.
 It feels good at first, but then things change and throw the system out of whack.

 Dandruff, itchiness, redness, dryness, discomfort, and other “lovely” symptoms are all usually the result of improper pH balance.

-If you are interested in taking good care of yourself and of your body, consider putting in some effort, doing the research, and finding out which products really do work best for you.
+Interested in taking good care of yourself and of your body?
+Consider putting in some effort, doing the research, and finding out which products really do work best for you.
 Remember, the substances and ingredients you put into your scalp may quickly find their way into your bloodstream.
 I know that I for one do *not* want all kinds of chemicals and preservatives in my system.
 Do you?

 This is why getting educated on the subject of scalp and hair health is key.
 We all know what a bad hair day can do to a person’s mood, and if you want to treat yourself right – go natural.

-Scalp and hair may also change due to weather.
+Scalps and hair may also change due to weather.
 Some people find they need to use one recipe for summer and another for winter.
 It is definitely worth checking out.
 Like I said, a bit of research and self-evaluation will go a long way.
-That way, you will be confident of what you are putting on your scalp and in your body.
+That way, you will be confident with what you are putting on your scalp and in your body.
 Your hair will thank you.
-Guaranteed
+Guaranteed.